andrevidela/Research-report/Thesis/index.md

 - The unique tag isn’t removed from `DataCon` once they leave the let scope.
 Allowing the mutating mechanist to trigger on values that have been shared.
 - The `%mutating` flag does not emit compile errors when used on functions called with non-unique variables.
 - The `%mutating` flag does not emit compile errors when used on non-linear functions or when the optimisation does not run.
-- The optimisation is incompatible with “newtype-optimisation” which removes needless pattern matching and constructing of values when they have a single constructor.
+- The optimisation is incompatible with “newtype-optimisation” which removes needless pattern matching and constructing of values when they have a single constructor and a single argument.

 Thankfully, most of those limitations are a matter of user ergonomics and not program performance.
 Which means we are now ready to benchmark linear programs!